-The end of year is upon us, and well that means reflecting on all that has happened this year in 2013, particularly on the running front.
+The end of the year is upon us, and well that means reflecting on all that has happened this year in 2013, particularly on the running front.

 Sure it was hard, tough & well of course muddy, but it was worth it.
-Including the coccyx injury I sustained.
+Including the coccyx injury, I sustained.
 The fun I got out of this event outweighed any pain I endured.
-I will admit that the Tough Mudder Event has to be one of my all time top race experiences that I have ever done.
+I will admit that the Tough Mudder Event has to be one of my all-time top race experiences that I have ever done.

 January also meant the start of my Run 1000km in 2013 Goal, which I completed in November.
-Who would have thought that back then it would only take 11 months to achieve the goal.
+Who would have thought that back then it would only take 11 months to achieve the goal?
 Just goes to show when you commit yourself to something, anything is possible.

-The lead up to Geelong half marathon brought a muscle cramp that was nearly my undoing.
-However some smart thinking (foam rolling and stretching, and not over doing it) saved the day.
+The lead-up to Geelong half marathon brought a muscle cramp that was nearly my undoing.
+However, some smart thinking (foam rolling and stretching, and not overdoing it) saved the day.
 I think it also helped that I went into the half marathon race with no expectations.
 To just run it and have fun.
 Fun I had, and I also go a new personal best (for the year) for that half.